Skip to navigation Skip to content

 Customers with Youpla Resolution Payment letters

-Table 1: this table describes the process to locate returned mail in Process Direct
+Table 1: this table describes the steps required when correspondence is returned 'whereabouts unknown'(WUK).

 Step